Guelowar

+The terme "Guelwar", Anglicised or Franconised to "Guelwars", is the plural form.
+The singular is "Kelwar" (in Serer).

 History

 Origin

 The Guelowar family originated from Kaabu (centered in what is now modern-day Guinea Bissau) in the 14th century.
-Their oral tradition says that they are descended from Mansa Tiramakan Traore, a 13th century cousin and general of Mansa (king) Sundiata Keita of Mali.
+Their oral tradition says that they are descended from Mansa Tiramakan Traore, a 13th-century cousin and general of Mansa (king) Sundiata Keita of Mali.
 Mansa Tiramakan Traore (also spelled in many variations: Tiramakan Trawally, Tiramakhan Traore, etc.) had conquered the Bainuk people and killed the last great Bainuk king, King Kikikor, then renamed the country Kaabu before his death in 1265.
 He was the founder and Mansa of Kaabu.
 Their oral tradition also says that they are the descendants of Mansa Bala Diakha and Maisata Yembe Kame Guélaware (king and queen of a province of Kaabu).
 Others say they are descended from the royal branch of Princess Tenemba.
 The Mandinkas who founded Kaabu married into the noble Bainuk families.
 The Mandinkas also changed their own names and adopted Bainuk surnames.

-Kaabu was governed by the noble paternal "Sanneh" and "Manneh" clans (variations : Sane and Mane - both Bainuk and Jola surnames in origin, not Mandinka), with the noble maternal clans of Ñaanco and Guelowar.
+Kaabu was governed by the noble paternal "Sanneh" and "Manneh" clans (variations : Sane and Mane), with the noble maternal clans of Ñaanco and Guelowar.
 However, almost all the kings of Kaabu came from the Ñaanco maternal clan.
 The Guelowars were extended maternal relatives of the Ñaanco and one of their greatest threat to the throne.